 - Keep your throat moist by sucking on lozenges, chewing gum, or gargling with warm slightly salty water

-- Do not smoke and avoiding smoky, dry, or dusty environments
+- Quit smoking and avoid smoky, dry, or dusty environments

-- Do not use decongestants – these over-the-counter medications can dry out your throat.
+- Do not use decongestants because they can dry out your throat.

 It may be possible to treat the underlying cause of laryngitis by using: